6 DOC harmonization process

 column.

-0 million rows dropped leaving 2.21 million remaining in the final harmonized and aggregated doc dataset.
+0.3 million rows dropped leaving 1.8 million remaining in the final harmonized and aggregated doc dataset.

-6.2.12 Harmonized DOC
+6.2.14 Harmonized DOC

 At this point the harmonization of the DOC data from the WQP is complete and we export the final dataset for use later in the workflow.

-harmonized measurements broken down by tier
+and CVs (bottom) broken down by

-simultaneous records.
+after aggregating simultaneous records.